 Instructional Coach at Gompers Preparatory Academy

 “Whenever I thought of PBL, I would always think more about what I wanted students to produce instead of how I wanted them to show their understanding.
 I always felt I wasn’t doing PBL the way it was supposed to be done.

-“Kyle’s enthusiasm and knowledge about PBL was incredible.
+“Kyle’s enthusiasm and knowledge about Project-Based Learning was incredible.
 Despite the online mode of delivery, there was genuinely effective interaction between him and participants.
 The course was well structured with thoughtful progression from each session.
 Examples were inspiring and had huge reference value.
 Well done! ”

 Program Director Educational Bureau Hong Kong

 “Kyle was an amazing facilitator and trainer.
 I liked how he kept us on track and helped us when we got stuck.
 He modelled how we could give support or scaffolding to our students.
 What an amazing six weeks of training.”